reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

-If you terminate Emacs REDUCE (or it is terminated by Emacs), it is really only suspended unless you terminate Emacs, so you can re-enter where you left it by running the Emacs command `M-x REDUCE' (unless REDUCE was terminated by a catastrophic error).
+If you terminate Emacs REDUCE (or it is terminated by Emacs), it is really only suspended unless you terminate Emacs, so you can re-enter where you left it by running the Emacs command `M-x esl-reduce' (unless REDUCE was terminated by a catastrophic error).
 Don't reload "reduce.el(c)".
 You can exit (i.e. suspend) Emacs REDUCE in the conventional way (using the REDUCE command bye or quit) or you can use the Emacs keyboard-quit signal `C-g'.